 ** These are not hard and fast rules, pay attention to your body, your doctor and your gut.
 As always, never take the advice of something you read or hear, over the advice of your doctor. **

-True labor contractions are only great when you’re after 36-37 weeks.
+True labor contractions are only great when you’re after 36-37 weeks (almost at the end of your third trimester.
 Prior to that, early labor contractions can be problematic (you want to go the full forty) and you will want to call your doctor (even if it’s not office hours).
 Be sure to ask your health care provider what you should do when you feel contractions!

 TRUE Labor | FALSE Labor | |